10 Can't-Miss Things to Do in Baltimore

 Called one of America’s top-10 “Hipster” neighborhoods, Brooklyn and Portland ain’t got nothing on Hampden.
 Centered on 36th Street, known by locals simply as “The Avenue,” you’ll find world-class restaurants, top-notch cocktail bars, great shopping with alternative bookstores, record shops, boutiques that actually live up to the name.
 Visit on First Fridays for music, comedy, and more, or check out the weekend long HONfest celebrating the Charm City style made famous by filmmaker John Waters’ Hairspray style, and Hampdenfest which puts Baltimore’s best bands front and center.

-Artscape, the country’s largest free arts festival just so happens to hail from Baltimore, as every July, thousands of attendees gather in the Station North Arts & Entertainment District of Baltimore for one full weekend of music, dance, theater and more.
+Artscape, the country’s largest free arts festival just so happens to hail from Baltimore, thousands of attendees gather in the Station North Arts & Entertainment District of Baltimore for one full weekend of music, dance, theater and more.
 During this quirky annual tradition, browse or buy local artworks, hear headlining musicians across multiple stages and snap a selfie with one of the decked-out “art cars” that line North Charles Street.

 With its revolutionary architecture and dedication to conservation, the giant National Aquarium is one of the most influential aquariums in the world.
 With stunningly beautiful exhibits like Animal Planet Australia, Blacktip Reef, Shark Alley, the Amazon River Forest, plus the immersive 4-D theater, the National Aquarium makes exploring our ocean planet fun.